smarter-sh/community/github-management/org-owners-guide.md

 direction and approval.

-Note: The CNCF, as part of the Linux Foundation, holds the trademark on the Kubernetes name.
-All GitHub organizations with Kubernetes in the name should be managed by the Kubernetes project or use a different name.
+Note: The CNCF, as part of the Linux Foundation, holds the trademark on the Smarter name.
+All GitHub organizations with Smarter in the name should be managed by the Smarter project or use a different name.

-## Transferring Outside Code Into A Kubernetes Organization
+## Transferring Outside Code Into A Smarter Organization

-Due to licensing and CLA issues, prior to transferring software into a Kubernetes managed organization there is some due diligence that needs to occur.
+Due to licensing and CLA issues, prior to transferring software into a Smarter managed organization there is some due diligence that needs to occur.
 If needed, please contact the steering committee and CNCF prior to moving any code in.

-It is easier to start new code in a Kubernetes organization than it is to transfer in existing code.
+It is easier to start new code in a Smarter organization than it is to transfer in existing code.

 ## Licensing Guidance